Plastic Surgeons of Alaska

 Monday–Friday: 8:30 a.m.–4:30 p.m.

-For men and women who have lost a lot of weight, they may experience sagging and stretched skin in their upper arms.
+Men and women who have lost a lot of weight often have sagging, stretched skin in their upper arms.
 No amount of weight lifting and exercise can remove these pockets of fat and sagging skin, so an arm lift may be necessary.
-At our Anchorage plastic surgery practice, our board-certified plastic surgeons perform arm lift surgery, or brachioplasty, to remove excess skin and fat from the upper arms.
+At our Anchorage plastic surgery practice, our plastic surgeons perform arm lift surgery, or brachioplasty, to help patients from the Kenai Peninsula and Wasilla, Palmer, and other Mat-Su Valley communities have firmer, slimmer upper arms.

 To schedule an appointment, please call (907) 563-2002 today.